 Here are the steps you need to take to join the virtual queue with the app:

-- As soon as you enter the theme park, open My Disney Experience and there will be a button to join a boarding group or virtual queue right on the home page.
-(This is available after the official park opening time, so if you try it before it won’t work).
+- As soon as the distribution time begins, open My Disney Experience and there will be a button to join a boarding group or virtual queue right on the home page.
+(This is available after the official distribution time starts for that ride, so if you try it before it won’t work).
+The “Virtual Queues” option in the app menu also gives you access.

-- Click on “Join a Boarding Group.”
+- Click on “Join Virtual Queue.”
 You will then see the boarding status of the attractions and if boarding groups are still available.

 - Find the attraction you are looking for and if boarding groups are available, tap the “Join” button.